TRAVEL UPDATE: Visit Haiti from Home

 First Impressions

 The city of Cap-Haïtien, in the north of Haiti, is home to the Roi Christophe Hotel.
 The hotel carries the name of the city’s founding father, independence hero, and first king of Haiti’s history.
-In a Creole style that gives free rein to Haitian art and folklore, the hotel opens on a magnificent little terrace with canopy chairs.
+In a Creole style that gives free rein to Haitian folklore and art, the hotel opens on a magnificent little terrace with canopy chairs.
 A small indoor garden shadowed by nearby mango and banana trees surrounds the terrace, making for an already very relaxing sight.

 Rooms